I Want It All (Queen song): Versions

-Style and reception
+Critical reception

+Upon its release as a single, pan-European magazine Music & Media described "I Want It All" as "pure, irresistible pomp" and a "definite hit".
+The reviewer added that it is "highly reminiscent of the time when Queen dominated the European charts with songs like 'We Are the Champions'".
+Jerry Smith of Music Week commented that Queen are "back with one of their typically pompous blockbusters".
+As a guest reviewer for Kerrang!, Chris DeGarmo of Queensrÿche commented, "I love those vocal tracks they use.
+I think it really developed, it took a little patience.
+I liked the nice shift in the middle of the song.
+It went into a blaze and then came back."
+In the US, Cash Box commented that Queen "returns with a bang, featuring their patented choir-like harmonies over a rocking, heavy track".
+They added that it "is no 'Bohemian Rhapsody', that's for sure, but more along the 'We Will Rock You' line" and said that it "should appeal to fans of '90s pop-metal."

-In reviewing The Miracle for AllMusic, Greg Prato suggested that the song, like the title track "The Miracle", "reflect[s] on [...] the state of the world in the late '80s," summarising the song stylistically as "heavy rock."
-Melville-based newspaper Newsday mentioned "I Want It All" as one of "The best" of the album, describing it as "colored by May's rocking guitar rolls and Mercury's rough-boys vocals."
-In reviewing the album, The Dallas Morning News described "I Want It All" in some depth, explaining how it "starts off with a Bowiesque guitar part, picks up a heavy cargo of steel, quickly lays down the hard line implied by the title, then takes flight along Mr. May's greased fretboard."
-Cash Box said that it "is no 'Bohemian Rhapsody,' that’s for sure, but more along the 'We Will Rock You' line" and said that it "should appeal to fans of ’90s pop-metal."
+In a review of The Miracle, Melville-based newspaper Newsday stated that "I Want It All" is "colored by May's rocking guitar rolls and Mercury's rough-boys vocals".
+The Dallas Morning News noted that it "starts off with a Bowiesque guitar part, picks up a heavy cargo of steel, quickly lays down the hard line implied by the title, then takes flight along Mr. May's greased fretboard".
+In a retrospective review for AllMusic, Greg Prato suggested that the song, like the title track "The Miracle", "reflect[s] on [...] the state of the world in the late '80s" and summarised the song stylistically as "heavy rock.

 Music video

 The music video features the band performing in a studio that used halogen lighting.
-It was directed by David Mallet and filmed at Elstree Studios, London in March 1989.
+It was directed by David Mallet and filmed at Elstree Studios, Borehamwood in March 1989.
 In the Greatest Video Hits 2 DVD audio commentary, Brian May and Roger Taylor recall that Mercury's health was already quite bad when the video's shooting took place, and it was remarkable that it did not show up in the video, with Mercury performing with all the energy he had.
 The video also features Mercury's first public appearance with a beard to hide the kaposi's sarcoma marks on his jawline, after shaving off his trademark moustache during the video shoot for "The Great Pretender" in February 1987.